 The Highland Park distillery sits just above Kirkwall in the Orkney isles, in a place called ‘high park’.
 The distillery was built on land where once a bothy belonging to a Magnus Eunson once stood.
 Eunson it seems was something of character, working in the church by day and smuggling by night and is often credited as Highland Park’s founder, due to his dalliances with distilling as early as 1798.
 The distillery as we know it today however was constructed in 1825 by one Robert Borwick, long after Eunson had been caught and punished for his wayward lifestyle.

 The Highland Park malt is a giant of the whisky world, with their 12 year old in particular offering an excellent gateway to single malts.

-This particular expression however, has been bottled by Gordon & MacPhail as part of their cask strength collection.
-It was distilled in 2006 and matured for 9 years in a first fill bourbon barrel.
-It’s bottled at 57.9%, at natural colour, with no chill filtration.
+This particular Highland Park has been bottled by Gordon & MacPhail however, as part of their cask strength collection.
+Distilled in 2006 it was matured for 9 years in a first fill bourbon barrel and bottled at 57.9%.
 The nose is Floral, with Honey and Creamy Vanilla.
 There’s Lemon and gentle, underlying Peat Smoke.
 On the palate there’s a generous helping of Black Pepper with Honey, Vanilla, subtle Orange Zest and Peat Smoke.

 Total: 38 / 50.

-The symbiotic relationship between scotch and bourbon exists to this day and with Sherry’s decline continuing it’s more important than ever.
-Wine cask finishes are increasingly common, so too are port and even rum casks… That however, is a story for another blog.
+This symbiotic relationship between scotch and bourbon has thrived to the present day and with Sherry’s decline continuing it is now more important than ever.

 whiskyreviews.net is an independent blog with no outside support.
 If you enjoy my reviews and would like to make a small contribution to the running of the site, you can make a donation via paypal at the link below.
 Any payments are gratefully received.